ikhvorost/PromiseQ/README.md

 ## Advanced Usage

-### `timeout:`
+### `timeout`

-`timeout` value allows to wait for a promise for a time interval and reject it with `PromiseError.timedOut` error, if it doesn't resolve within the given time.
+`timeout` parameter allows to wait for a promise for a time interval and reject it with `PromiseError.timedOut` error, if it doesn't resolve within the given time.

 ``` swift
 Promise(timeout: 10) { // Wait 10 secs for data